rM-self-serve/webinterface-onboot/README.md

 `wget -O - https://raw.githubusercontent.com/rM-self-serve/webinterface-onboot/master/remove-webint-ob.sh | sh`

+## Use

+webinterface-onboot will already be installed and running on installation!

 ## Manual install

 You will need docker/podman, cargo, and the cargo crate named cross.
-There are surely other ways to cross compile for armv7-unknown-linux-gnueabihf.
+There are surely other ways to cross compile for armv7-unknown-linux-gnueabihf as well.

 `cross build --target armv7-unknown-linux-gnueabihf --release`